 - The definition of weekly work search requirements will expand to include a wide variety of activities that meet the requirement, unemployment insurance deadlines may be modified for mandatory appointments, and applying for training programs or mandatory re-employment service appointments and workshops.

 PUC: Beginning March 29, 2020, for any week you are eligible to receive PEUC benefits, you will also be eligible for the $600 additional federal payment.
-Disbursement of the $600 per week additional federal benefit to Delaware unemployment insurance recipients began during the week of April 5th
+Payment began during the week of April 5th and ended on July 25, 2020.

 Florida Department of Economic Opportunity updated its UI guidelines for workers and employers impacted by COVID-19.
 The guidelines include: